Niranjan Jyoti

-Niranjan Jyoti (born 1 March 1967), more commonly known as Sadhvi Niranjan Jyoti, is an Indian politician belonging to Bharatiya Janata Party (BJP).
+Niranjan Jyoti (born 1 March 1967), more commonly known as Sadhvi Niranjan Jyoti, is a Hindu monk and Indian politician belonging to Bharatiya Janata Party (BJP).
 She was appointed the Minister of State for Food Processing Industries in November 2014.
-On 30 May 2019, she was appointed Minister of state in the Ministry of Rural Development in the Narendra Modi 2019 Cabinet.
+On 30 May 2019, she was appointed Minister of state in the Ministry of Rural Development in the Narendra Modi Cabinet.

 She represents the Fatehpur constituency, Uttar Pradesh, in the Lok Sabha, after winning in the 2014 general election.
-She also represents the Hamirpur constituency in the Uttar Pradesh Legislative Assembly after winning in the 2012 election.
+She also represented the Hamirpur constituency in the Uttar Pradesh Legislative Assembly after winning in the 2012 election.

 Life and career

 Niranjan Jyoti was born on 1 March 1967 in the village of Patewra, in Hamirpur district, Uttar Pradesh.
 Her father was Achyutanand and mother was Shiv Kali Devi.
 She was born in a Nishad-caste family.

-On 14 June 2014, one man called Bhanu Patel and his three accomplices fired at Jyoti as she was returning from a function in Avas Vikas Colony, Lucknow.
+On 14 June 2014, one man called Bhanu Patel and his three accomplices fired at Jyoti as she was returning from a function in Awas Vikas Colony, Lucknow.
 She escaped unhurt but her bodyguard was injured.

 In May 2019, Jyoti became Minister of State for Rural Development.